 NASA’s STEAM Innovation Lab is a resource center for a variety of learning environments including makerspaces and classrooms with an emphasis on space science content applications.
 It brings together NASA scientists, engineers and educators to explore and develop new ideas related to infusion of educational technology into STEAM (Science, Technology, Engineering, Arts and Mathematics) activities, programs and approaches.
 Inside the lab are 10 interchangeable STEAM exploration stations fitted with technologies typically found in many of today’s 21st century educational environments.
 By placing these stations in close proximity to each other, we encourage users to investigate how the technologies can be effectively blended together for greater impact and integration into NASA education programs and products.

 Ideas generated in the lab are captured, collected and shared with educators, educational technology researchers and makerspace enthusiasts around the world.
 So, if you’re looking for new and inspired ways to make use technology in your educational setting with open access to NASA content, then you’ve come to the right place.

 The STEAM Innovation Lab is a part of the

 NASA Space Science Education Consortium (NSSEC) , a group that links exciting science and missions directly to the American public and partners with programs within NASA and beyond.

-The STEM Innovation Lab Team
+The STEAM Innovation Lab Team

 Stations in the lab can host multiple projects with self selected teams